jdegoes/fp-to-the-min/README.md

 Good luck!

-### Bugs
+### Changes

 1. The application leaks file descriptors and eventually stops working.
-2. If Github API is unresponsive temporarily, in-progress downloads are aborted.
-3. If some day's worth of data is missing, no statistics will ever be collected.
+2. If some day's worth of data is missing, no statistics will ever be collected.

-### Features
+3. If the application is sensitive to transient problems in the Github API.

-1. The application should download and aggregate data files in parallel.
+4. The application should download and aggregate data files in parallel.
-2. The application should support a timeout on file downloads so it doesn't hang forever.
+5. The application should support a timeout on file downloads so it doesn't hang forever.
-3. If the application is still downloading the files from a previous run, it should not start a new run.
+6. If the application is still downloading the files from a previous run, it should not start a new run.